Threatened & Endangered Species - Spring Chinook/Winter Steelhead

 Willamette Riverkeeper works to protect and restore the Willamette River's water quality and habitat.
 In addition to advocating for the protection of habitat, and our hands-on work to restore habitat that benefits native species, occasionally we utilize the Endangered Species Act to help protect threatened and endangered species.
 When the ESA is violated, entities like Willamette Riverkeeper can help enforce the law.

 In 2007 WR sued the US Army Corps of Engineers (owners of major dams in the Willamette System) for failing to complete plans to reduce the impact of their dams on spring Chinook Salmon and winter Steelhead.
 These species had thrived in the Willamette River System for thousands of years.
 As a result of the dams on the Willamette tributaries including the North and South Santiam, the McKenzie and the Middle fork Willamette River's, significant numbers of juvenile fish heading downstream were killed by these dams - unable to get downstream of the dams.
-Further, when the adult fish would migrate hundreds of miles and make it back to their spawning grounds, the dams blocked their path.
+Further, when the adult fish would migrate hundreds of miles and make it far upriver near their spawning grounds, the dams blocked their path.
 The "fish passage" options designed at these dams were typically crude at best, resulting in a significant reduction in wild salmon reproducing in high tributaries of the Willamette system.

 As a result of WR's legal action, a settlement was finalized in 2008 that requires significant improvements to fish passage at the US Army Corps dams.
 In addition, funds were provided over a periods of years to make improvements to habitat affected by the dams.
 Further, increased natural flows are also part of this effort.
 Unfortunately, after nearly a decade of work, the US Army Corps is far from finalizing improvements at these various dams.